 3.4.2 FRAP antioxidant activity

 The reducing properties of DL, IL and ML extracts were determined using the FRAP method based on the ability of the extracts to reduce ferric iron Fe3+ to ferrous iron Fe2+.
-This colorimetric electron transfer method measures the ability of an antioxidant to reduce the colourless ferric-tripyridyltriazine (Fe³⁺-TPTZ) complex to blue-coloured ferrous tripyridyltriazine cations at 593 nm [14, 43].
+This colorimetric electron transfer method measures the ability of an antioxidant to reduce the colorless ferric-tripyridyltriazine (Fe³⁺-TPTZ) complex to blue-colored ferrous tripyridyltriazine cations at 593 nm [14, 43].
 FRAP antioxidant activity was determined from the Trolox calibration curve at different concentrations (y = 0.2883 x + 0.0131; R2 = 0.9956).
 The results shown in Figure 4 demonstrate FRAP activities of extracts at 0.2 mg/ml, varying with that of ML (6.018 µmol TE/g DM), which is the highest followed by DL and IL.
 However, these activities are lower than that of vitamin C (13.104 µmol TE/g DM) at 0.05 mg/ml.